Strictly Come Dancing (South African TV series): Judges

 Each judge gives the performance a mark out of ten, giving an overall total out of 40.

 Couples

 The eight celebrities to compete the first season were:

 Season 2

 The second season of Strictly Come Dancing premiered on SABC2 on Saturday 5 August 2006 at 20:00.

 In the second season, eight new South African celebrities coupled up with their own professional dancers and attempted to win the ballroom dancing showdown.

-Celebrities for the season included soapie actors, a kwaito muso, a handyman, a beauty queen, a radio jock and a soccer star.
+Celebrities for the season included soapie actors, a kwaito muso, a handyman, a beauty queen, a radio jockey, and a soccer star.